LinyiGuo96/LinyiGuo96.github.io/_posts/2025-04-05-Interview-Prep-Web.md

 ## Codeforces

 Codeforces is more competitive-programming oriented.
-It’s great if you want to sharpen your problem-solving speed and accuracy.
+It's great if you want to sharpen your problem-solving speed and accuracy.

 **Features:**
 - Regular contests and rating system